runyanjake/dotfiles/alacritty/README.md

 # Alacritty
 A terminal that can handle a nerd font.
+Used alongside lazyvim.

 ## MacOS
 1. Download a release from `https://github.com/alacritty/alacritty/releases` or get it using Homebrew